SandeepAgrahari/devTinder/homework.md

 - Add timestamp to the userSchema
 - Add API level validation on Patch request & Signup POST Request
 - Data Senitization - Add API validaton for each fields
+- Install validator package
+- explore validator package functions and use validator functions for pa